cloud66/apps/README.md

 ### readme.md (optional)

 Markdown file for help and documentation of this EasyDeploy.

+### templates (optional)

+Array of relative paths in the easy-deploy repository used to override template files.
+Corresponding files must exist.
+Valid filenames (directory is ignored) are: "cloud66_nginx.conf", "deploy_hooks.yml", "haproxy.cfg", "mongodb.conf", "my.cnf", "postgresql.conf", "redis.conf", "telegraf.conf"